Lev-Stambler/personal-site/static/typst/ramsey-theory-is-fun.typ

 For example, ${0, 1}^n -> {0, 1}$ is a function that takes in a binary string of length $n$ and outputs a single bit.

-Though in this quick post, we will be discussing, *exponentially sized* sets, we will get a really interesting and _unexpected_ result about a very common class of functions!
+In this quick post, we will be discussing, *exponentially sized* sets, we will get a really interesting and _unexpected_ result about a very common class of functions!

 == The Class of Functions $F(x, y)$